-[3] Appropriate work is shown, but one computational or rounding error is made. or [3] Appropriate work is shown, but calculations are performed in radians, resulting in an answer of -147.15.
-[2] Appropriate work is shown, but two or more computational or rounding errors are or [2] Appropriate work is shown, but one conceptual error is made, such as the use of an incorrect trigonometric function.
+- [3] Appropriate work is shown, but one computational or rounding error is made. or - [3] Appropriate work is shown, but calculations are performed in radians, resulting in an answer of -147.15. - [2] Appropriate work is shown, but two or more computational or rounding errors are made.

+[2] Appropriate work is shown, but one conceptual error is made, such as the use of an incorrect trigonometric function.
-or [2] An incorrect diagram is drawn, but appropriate work is shown, and an appropriate answer is found.

-[1] A correctly labeled diagram is drawn, but no further correct work is shown.
+- [2] An incorrect diagram is drawn, but appropriate work is shown, and an appropriate answer is found. - [1] A correctly labeled diagram is drawn, but no further correct work is shown.

-or [1] 65.27, but no work is shown.

-[0] A zero response is completely incorrect, irrelevant, or incoherent or is a correct response that was obtained by an obviously or [1] Cosine is used instead of sine, but appropriate work is shown.
+- [1] 65.27, but no work is shown. - [0] A zero response is completely incorrect, irrelevant, or incoherent or is a correct response that was obtained by an obviously [336] incorrect procedure.